|

 As far as Irish Castles go, Dublin castle is very un-castle like (on the outside that is).
 Nonetheless, the non-castle looking exterior doesn’t take away from the significance Dublin castle has on the cities history.
 Even to this day, the building is still used for both government and public events.

-Stop 3: The Jeanie Johnstone & Epic Museum
+Afternoon Option 1: The Jeanie Johnstone & Epic Museum

 Before you begin to explore the stunning coastal area, head over to Póg for some delicious food!
+Or, Beshoff Bros for some famous fish and chips.

 Dublin in a Weekend: Day 2 Suggested Timetable and Map